 Charging Data Function (CDF)

 The Charging Data Function (CDF) is a key element of the CCS used for Offline Charging.
-It communicates with the upstream applications over the Diameter Rf interface, assembling charging information into Charging Detail Records (CDRs) for further downstream processing.
+It communicates with the upstream applications and assembles charging information into Charging Detail Records (CDRs) for further downstream processing.
 In addition, the CDF can optionally communicate with the Rating Function (RF) over the Re interface to provide offline rating of the CDRs within the CCS, before they are forwarded to the Billing Domain by the CGF.